xiota/geany-preview/docs/Questions_and_Answers.md

 * Most editors and word processors don't save continously.
 You risk losing unsaved work by closing documents that you think are saved, but aren't.
 * Not all changes are worth keeping.
 Continuous autosave makes it difficult to go back to the previous save state.
 (Not a problem if you use [version control](https://en.wikipedia.org/wiki/Version_control).)

+> Is it possible to hide/show the sidebar based on document type, rather than display a message that the document is not supported?

+Since the sidebar includes other functionality, it would not be appropriate for a single plugin to hijack it.
+However, the sidebar can be auto-hidden based on file type with a GeanyLua script: [auto-tabbar](https://github.com/xiota/geanylua-scripts).

 ## Configuration

 > Are there any configuration options?